muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 * For developers interested in LightJason/AgentSpeak(L++), we provide a
   * set of [tutorials](https://lightjason.github.io/tutorials/) with [source code](https://github.com/LightJason/Examples) to understand the practical applications of our framework,
   * [knowledge base](https://lightjason.github.io/knowledgebase/) for the theoretical aspects,
-  * [wizard](https://lightjason.github.io/tutorials/wizard/) to create a LightJason project package for multi-agent simulations
+  * [wizard](https://lightjason.github.io/tutorials/wizard/) to create a LightJason project package for multi-agent simulations,
   * [GitHub repository](https://github.com/LightJason/AgentSpeak) and
   * [project](http://lightjason.github.io/AgentSpeak/) and [source code](http://lightjason.github.io/AgentSpeak/sources/) documentation.